ecg-icas/icas/doc/next/_sources/reference/get-report-detail-id.rst.txt

 	This call is scheduled to be deprecated.
 Please use the faster and synchronous replacement endpoint :ref:`get_metrics_ads` instead.
+	Keep in mind that the new endpoint only returns data for **ads which have had performance-related activity in the requested period**.

 This URL returns a previously submittted report either in Excel or in CSV format depending on the ``Accept`` header.
 If the ``Accept`` header is ``application/vnd.ms-excel`` an Excel document is created.